pama0013/SimpleOAuth2Client.AspNetCore/examples/net7/README.md

 # ASP.NET Core 7 Example
-This is a simple example of using the SimpleOAuth2Client.AspNetCore NuGet-Package in a ASP.NET Core 7 project with Minimal Api.
+This is a simple example of using the SimpleOAuth2Client.AspNetCore NuGet-Package in a ASP.NET Core 7 project with Minimal API.

 # Getting Started
 First of all we need to start the minimal implementation of the IdentityServer4 application (Can be found under the path /examples/shared/identityserver4).
 This server is not configured for production use cases.
 At the moment only one client for testing is configured.